JosephPassant/Informer-Blood-Glucose-Prediction/readme.md

 The available patient IDs are:
 [540, 544, 552, 559, 563, 567, 570, 575, 584, 588, 591, 596]

-'optimised_for' reflects the subjective decision of clinicians or patients may wish to make to minimise model errors across all glycaemic regions or to prioritise minimisation of error within the safety critical hypoglycaemic region.
+'optimised_for' reflects the subjective decision that clinicians or patients may wish to make to minimise model errors across all glycaemic regions or to prioritise minimisation of error within the safety critical hypoglycaemic region.

 The available 'optimised_for' options are: